 1. Explore the Shinjuku Gyoen National Garden

-Shinjuku Gyoen National Garden is a breath-taking natural park filled with impressive landscapes.
+Shinjuku Gyoen National Garden is a breath-taking natural park filled with impressive landscapes and it should be on your list of to-do activities.

 With its thousands of beautiful trees and flowers, the park offers a lot of great backdrops for photography.